UoB-COMSM0110/2024-group-19/README.md

 </figure>

-We found that there was not a significant improvement in usability.
-With a T test score of 13 on 10 non-paired pairs, we needed a score of 8 to have a 95% certainty that the difference in usability was due to the changes rather than due to random noise.
-Whilst there is no significant difference in usability, in future rendition of the game, we aim to find different possibilities to implement on our design to further improve user usability.
+We found that there was a significant improvement in usability.
+With a T test score of 6 on 10 non-paired pairs, as such we have 95% certainty that the significant improvement to our design was due to our changes and not because of random noise.